-DO NOT install a relief valve with a pressure higher than 80 PSIG.
+WARNING DO NOT install a relief valve with a pressure higher than 80 PSIG.
 This is the maximum allowable relief valve setting for the SlimFit boiler.
 The boiler is shipped with a 30 PSIG relief valve.
-See Replacement parts, starting on page 108 for alternate pressure setting relief valves.
+See Replacement parts in the back of this manual for alternate pressure setting relief valves.